A multi-layer extension of the stochastic heat equation: Darboux transformations

-In other words, as a function of $\phi$, $Z_n(t,x,y)$ is the $S$-transform of $\Z_n(t,x,y)$~\cite{houz}.
+In other words, as a function of $\phi$, $Z^\phi_n(t,x,y)$ is the $S$-transform of the white noise functional $\Z_n(t,x,y)$ (see, for example,~\cite{houz}).
 To see that \eqref{S} holds, on the RHS replace $\Z_n(t,x,y)$ by the series \eqref{woe} and $\exp^\w (W(\phi))$ by its Wiener chaos expansion; computing the expectation of the product of these two series we obtain